Brooklyn Museum | Ethnographic UX Research

 Diary Studies

-Understand visitors' motivations and pain points (pre and after visit)
+Understand visitors' motivations and pain points (pre- and post-visit)

 Remote -> 2 participants